Child Behavioral Services

 Extended School Year (ESY)

-This program provides 16 hours of intervention per week for 8 weeks during the summer for students needing structured teaching when school is out.
+This program provides 16 hours of intervention per week for 8 weeks during the summer for students who need structured teaching when school is out.
 The intensive therapy is provided in both 1:1 and group settings.
 Individual goals are developed for each student in order to address needs across all developmental domains, including language, behavior, and social skills.
 Current IEP goals can also be used.
 Therapy is provided by trained staff using research-based methods proven to be most effective for children with autism.

 School Consultant and Training for Professionals